Emergency Room Manager

 How many patients can your ER handle at once and how bad are the wait times?

-Asked by katie over 12 years ago
+Asked by katie almost 13 years ago

 Our ER has 53 beds, not including the gurneys we put in the halls for the overflows.
 We are full by 11 AM and stay that way until about 2 AM, then slowly empty out and start all over again.
 Each nurse cares for about four patients at a time, fewer if the patients are really sick, and more if the illness is minor.
 We have a good sense of busiest days and times of days.
 All of the staff, including hospital administration, is very aware of our wait times because it is a marketing and advertising draw.
 ERs in this area are very competitive and want to make the ER visit for the patient as painless as possible.
 85% of our patients are seen by a doctor in 30 minutes or less.
 If we have an open bed, we take the patient right back into the room, rather than sign them in and tell them to "take a seat" -- this measure has shortened our wait to see a doctor significantly.
 We have built-in triggers in our computer system that warn us when the waits are getting long, there are too many people lining up out the door (that really happens, it is not a figure of speech!)